 - Always take your venlafaxine exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much venlafaxine to take, how often to take it, and any special instructions.

 How to take venlafaxine

-- Swallow your venlafaxine capsule or tablet whole – do not crush or chew.
+- Swallow your venlafaxine capsule whole, with a glass of water.
+Do not crush or chew the capsules.
 This will release all the medicine at once and cause side effects.